Understanding Legionella

 • Hot and cold water systems

-• Showers and spray taps
+• Showers and spray outlets

 • Cooling towers and evaporative condensers

-• Spa pools and decorative fountains
+• Spa pools and hydrotherapy systems

 Blue abstract circular logo with three curved shapes inside a gray ring